 I’m very fond of Daku Resort, which has a wide variety of activities at a modest price.
-Situated in a former coconut plantation by the sea (within walking distance of town) they cater to the mid-range demographics including families, couples, groups and long term guests who need cooking facilities.
+Situated in a former coconut plantation by the sea (about 20 minute walk from town) they cater to the mid-range demographics including families, couples, groups and long term guests who need cooking facilities.
 They also run various holiday courses throughout the year – yoga is a big one and they have built a yoga platform with lovely view out over the bay.

 There’s also singing (when the groups visit the local village choirs), writing, painting and bird watching.

-Their ‘’ series ranges from painting, yoga, snorkelling and birdwatching.
+Their ‘’ series ranges from painting, yoga, snorkeling and bird watching.
 The various disciplines combine cultural activities such as village tours with what course director Delia Rothnie-Jones calls visits to “wellness-inducing” local nature spots.
 These include waterfalls, thermal (mud) bathing pools.
 Some of the pools are used by traditional healers known as vuniwai, to scoop up gritty organic mud for an exfoliating scrub.

 I stayed in one of the Bayview units, a two-room, self-contained bungalow with an ocean view.
 The rooms were enormous.
 Just watch your step, there’s a rather long staircase.
 (Not recommended for the infirm).

 You can find some excellent snorkeling and diving packages with them: they work with Jean-Michel Cousteau which is 5k down the road and Koro Sun Divers on the Hibiscus Highway.